Dynamic Growth Throughput Benchmarks

 CapacityOnCreate

-, the stream is instantiated with the current loop iteration data size as the initial capacity.
-When false
+- When true, the stream is instantiated with the current loop iteration's data size as the initial stream capacity.

 ZeroBuffers

-, the stream is created with the option to zero out memory buffers when they are no longer used.
-When false
+- When true, the stream is created with the option to zero out memory buffers when they are no longer used.

-, the stream is created with the option to not zero out memory buffers specified.
-For the MemoryStreamSlim
+- When false, the stream is created with the option to not zero out memory buffers.

 option is set to OnRelease